RelentlessViper/DM_Project/README.md

 3. Analyze cross-category co-occurrence if some papers relate to several areas

 #### Data Mining Success Criteria
-... will be chosen after the deeper research of available methods, because here we need to difine technical characteristics...
+... will be chosen after the deeper research of available methods, because here we need to define technical characteristics...

 ### Project Plan